bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 marketing exists that could describe such behaviours as an innovative feature! :-)

-Unfortunately, even [the most advanced operating system][9] I know of, still adopts the forth, boring, approach.
+Unfortunately, even [the most advanced operating system][9] I know of, still adopts the fourth, boring, approach.
 It **replies** to the caller, "sorry, I can't fulfil your request".
 It can be a -1 value returned by an [open][7] or one of the [IOExceptions][8] designed by Microsoft, but any serious operating system's API informs the caller whenever it fails to fulfil a request.

 Such a boring pattern doesn't come from smart engineers, it's spread in real
-life: whenever my wife tell me to clean the kitchen, I **reply** that I have to do something more important (say, play Mahjong with my daughter) so I can't actually fulfil her request.
+life: whenever my wife tells me to clean the kitchen, I **reply** that I have to do something more important (say, play Mahjong with my daughter) so I can't actually fulfil her request.
 Then, most of times, she starts polling.
 Why can't I block the caller till the end of the game?
 Simply because, as an husband, I'm **designed** to help my wife.

-Let's look at it deeper: the forth, boring, solution is actually a devilish trick!
+Let's look at it deeper: the fourth, boring, solution is actually a devilish trick!
 By **designing** the computation so that it can fail, it can not fail anymore!

 Indeed, the failure becomes one of the possible response of the computation,